Back to Results

 How cat mania exploded in the early twentieth century, transforming cats from pests into beloved pets.

 In 1900, Britain and America were in the grip of a cat craze.
 An animal that had for centuries been seen as a household servant or urban nuisance had now become an object of pride and deep affection.
 From presidential and royal families who imported exotic breeds to working-class men competing for cash prizes for the fattest tabby, people became enthralled to the once-humble cat.
-Multiple industries sprung up to feed this new obsession, selling everything from veterinary services to leather...
+Multiple industries sprang up to feed this new obsession, selling everything from veterinary services to leather...

 How cat mania exploded in the early twentieth century, transforming cats from pests into beloved pets.

 In 1900, Britain and America were in the grip of a cat craze.
 An animal that had for centuries been seen as a household servant or urban nuisance had now become an object of pride and deep affection.
 From presidential and royal families who imported exotic breeds to working-class men competing for cash prizes for the fattest tabby, people became enthralled to the once-humble cat.
-Multiple industries sprung up to feed this new obsession, selling everything from veterinary services to leather bootees via dedicated cat magazines.
+Multiple industries sprang up to feed this new obsession, selling everything from veterinary services to leather bootees via dedicated cat magazines.
 Cats themselves were now traded for increasingly large sums of money, bolstered by elaborate pedigrees that claimed noble ancestry and promised aesthetic distinction.

 In Catland, Kathryn Hughes chronicles the cat craze of the early twentieth century through the life and career of Louis Wain.
 Wain's anthropomorphic drawings of cats in top hats falling in love, sipping champagne, golfing, driving cars, and piloting planes are some of the most instantly recognizable images from the era.
 His round-faced fluffy characters established the prototype for the modern cat, which cat "fanciers" were busily trying to achieve using their newfound knowledge of the latest scientific breeding techniques.
 Despite being a household name, Wain endured multiple bankruptcies and mental breakdowns, spending his last fifteen years in an asylum, drawing abstract and multicolored felines.
 But it was his ubiquitous anthropomorphic cats that helped usher the formerly reviled creatures into homes across Europe.